ArthasMenethil-A/Delta-Parallel-Robot-Obstacle-Avoidance/README.md

 ## 3.1 - Dataset
 -------
 The dataset used is link [here](https://universe.roboflow.com/delta-parallel-robot-obstacle-avoidance-project/tube-detection-x52mi).
+The classes of our dataset are:

+- Tube - Open
+- Tube - Close
+- Tube - Full
+- Tube Rack
+- Tube Available Space
+- Petridish

 ## REFERENCES